bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="1.12 Challenge 5 Solution"
   alt="1.12 Challenge 5 Solution." />

-Were you able to get the answer to this challenge?
+<p>Were you able to get the answer to this challenge?</p>

-It&apos;s a little bit trickier because this one required you to look some stuff up.
+<p>It&apos;s a little bit trickier because this one required you to look some
+stuff up.
 We haven&apos;t used class list or contains before.
 So hopefully you went to the MDN, the Mozilla Developer Network which is the authoritative resource on these types of technologies, and looked up